core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Group Encryption Algorithm ## {#ssec-common-context-cs-enc-alg}

 The new parameter Group Encryption Algorithm identifies the algorithm to use for encryption and decryption, when messages are protected in group mode (see {{mess-processing}}).
 This algorithm MAY provide integrity protection.
+If this parameter is not set, the group mode is not used in the group.

 ### Signature Algorithm ## {#ssec-common-context-cs-alg}

 The new Signature Algorithm identifies the digital signature algorithm used for computing and verifying the countersignature on the COSE object (see {{Sections 3.2 and 3.3 of RFC9338}}), when messages are protected in group mode (see {{mess-processing}}).
+If this parameter is not set, the group mode is not used in the group.

 ### Signature Encryption Key ## {#ssec-common-context-group-enc-key}